Cost to flip a house in Ontario

 2. Keep renovation scope below the substantial renovation threshold.
 Cosmetic and mid-range renovations don’t trigger HST on the sale.
 Full gut renovations can.
 If your reno is trending toward 90% of interior replacement, talk to a tax accountant before proceeding.
 Slightly reducing scope can save $50,000–$90,000 in HST on a $700K+ property.

 3. Plan for a 12-month hold if your timeline allows it.
-The difference between business income tax and capital gains tax on a $100,000 profit is approximately $23,000.
+The difference between business income tax and capital gains tax on a $100,000 profit in Ontario is approximately $23,000.
 If your reno finishes at month 8–9, listing fast and selling in month 10–11 costs you $23,000 more than waiting until month 13.

 4. Get three contractor quotes.
 Renovation cost variance in Ontario is 20–40% between quotes on the same scope of work.
 Three quotes is the minimum on any project over $30,000.